The Haunting (1963 film): Critical reception

-The Haunting opened to mixed reception, the consensus generally being that it was a stylish film but had major flaws in the plot and lacked excitement.
+The Haunting opened to a mixed reception, the consensus generally being that it was a stylish film with a deep atmosphere but had flaws in the plot and lacked excitement.
 Variety called the acting effective, Davis Boulton's cinematography extraordinarily dextrous and visually exciting, and Elliott Scott's production design of the "monstrous" house most decidedly the star of the film.
 However, the unnamed reviewer felt Gidding's screenplay had "major shortcomings" in that the plot was incomprehensible at points, and the motivation for the characters was poor.
 Bosley Crowther of The New York Times cited The Haunting as "one of the most highly regarded haunted house films ever produced" but surmised that "there is really no point to it".
 Writing in The Atlantic magazine, critic Pauline Kael called the film "moderately elegant and literate and expensive", but criticised Russ Tamblyn for being "feeble [and] cowardly-comic".
 She considered the film to be superior to Alfred Hitchcock's The Birds, also released in 1963, yet didn't consider it to be a great film.
 Kael said of it, "It wasn't a great movie but I certainly wouldn't have thought that it could offend anyone.
 Yet part of the audience at The Haunting wasn't merely bored, it was hostile—as if the movie, by assuming interests they didn't have, made them feel resentful or inferior.
 I've never felt this in an audience toward crude, bad movies… But the few scattered people at The Haunting were restless and talkative, the couple sitting near me arguing—the man threatening to leave, the woman assuring him that something would happen.
 In their terms, they were cheated: nothing happened.
-And, of course, they missed what was happening all along, perhaps because of nervous impatience or a primitive notion that the real things are physical."
+And, of course, they missed what was happening all along, perhaps because of nervous impatience or a primitive notion that the real things are physical.".
+Later on, however, in her 1982 book 5001 Nights at the Movies she'd more positively summarize her thoughts on the film as "An elegantly sinister scare movie, literate and expensive (though basically a traditional ghost story), with those two fine actresses Claire Bloom and Julie Harris.
+As a Greenwich Village lesbian, Bloom plays a female variant of the role that would once have been assigned to Dwight Frye; Julie Harris is the chaste heroine, a post-Freudian version of those anemic virgins Helen Chandler used to play.
+This “old dark house” movie is set in a marvellous Victorian gothic pile in New England, and it’s good fun.
+With Richard Johnson, Russ Tamblyn, Fay Compton, Valentine Dyall, Rosalie Crutchley, and Lois Maxwell.
+The director, Robert Wise, hadn’t done a simple amusement like this since his youth!"